Overview: Processing Graduate Fellowship Payments

 Fellowship tuition and stipend payments are entered in the Graduate Financial Support system (GFS) by department personnel and are processed by the Student Financial Services Department.
 Fellowship tuition support is credited against tuition charges on the student's University bill; it is not paid in cash, nor is it convertible to cash.
 The default for disbursement of the stipend is "standard charges," i.e., after other University charges such as room and board have been deducted, the remaining fellowship stipend is paid as a refund check to the student.
 If a student prefers to receive the fellowship check for the entire amount and pay the other charges with personal funds, the student must request the home department to issue the stipend as a "check only - no deductions" (use "stipend" charge priority).
 See the Graduate Financial Support Policy Manual for more information on Fellowships.

 Credit balances on student accounts may result from aid awards that exceed charges and/or aid awards intended to be disbursed entirely to the student (not for the payment of tuition or fee charges).
 Some student aid has restrictions placed on it by the donor or sponsor that preclude the aid from paying specific types of charges.
 Therefore, students may receive credit balance checks that include excess aid and/or stipend.
 Also, a student may still have unpaid charges on his/her student account that his/her aid is not eligible to pay, and receive a credit balance check from his/her student account.
-To prevent this, visit Methods of Payment on the Student Financial Services web site.
+To prevent this, see the Financial Aid and Student Permissions section on the University Bill Payment Methods.

 Refund / Stipend Checks